mdancho84/mdancho84.github.io/_posts/2018-10-29-data-science-with-R-course-week-7.md

 <p>Here is a recap of our trajectory and the course overview:</p>

 ## Recap: Data Science With R Course Series
-You’re in the [Week 7: Machine Learning Interpretability](#week7).
+You’re in the [Week 7: Machine Learning Interpretability with LIME](#week7).
 Here’s our game-plan over the 10 articles in this series.
 We’ll cover how to apply __data science for business with R__ following our systematic process.

 - [Week 1: Getting Started](https://www.business-science.io/university/2018/09/20/data-science-with-R-week-1.html)